-The Plan does not cover physical, speech, occupational, cognitive, osteopathic manipulative, cardiac rehabilitation, pulmonary rehabilitation, or vision therapy except for the short-term treatment of an acute condition.
+The Plan does not cover physical, speech, occupational, cognitive, osteopathic manipulative, cardiac rehabilitation, or pulmonary rehabilitation therapy except for the short-term treatment of an acute condition.
 There are no such benefits for chronic conditions, developmental problems, health club memberships, recreational or exercise programs, even when recommended by a physician.